borisbaudel/Master-Quantum-Phase-estimation/README.md

 ## Overview

-This repository contains the simulation code and numerical experiments associated with the paper:

-> **Finite-Horizon Directional Observability for Optical Phase Estimation in Cavity-Homodyne Systems**
-> B. Baudel, R.T.Y.
-Thien — *IEEE qCCL 2026 (poster)*

 We study the problem of estimating a **hidden stochastic optical phase** $\varphi(t)$ from the noisy output of a balanced homodyne detector coupled to an open optical cavity.
 The phase is never measured directly — it must be reconstructed from its dynamical imprint on the intracavity quadratures.

 Three increasingly realistic settings are addressed: